Free Shipping on orders over $20

 Ultimately, survival is about having the right knowledge, equipment, state of mind and discipline to get home safely.
 And it starts by following the principles of survival known as Protection, Rescue, Water and Food.
 You need to follow these principles in sequence, without deviation.
 If fulfilling one step aids in completing another, that’s fine, but focus on one at a time.
 They can be summarised as follows:

 Protection — this refers to protection from infection, accident and the environment.
 For example, remove yourself from a burning vehicle and tend to the wounds of others.
 Erect a shelter and get out of the sun, wind and rain.
 If your 4WD is safe to be near, a good way to protect yourself from the elements in the outback is to dig a shallow pit underneath as it will be cooler during the day than sitting under the awning.
-Remember too, that shade created by natural materials is cooler than that made by synthetic materials.
+Remember too that shade created by natural materials is cooler than that made by synthetic materials.

 Rescue — this starts before you leave home.
 Tell people where you’re going and when you expect to be there.
 On the road, call your designated contacts and let them know what you’re doing as well as when you arrive at each location.
 If you do break down along the way, stay with the car.
 Aerial searchers will be able to find your vehicle much easier than if you’re walking around.
 Activate your PLB sooner rather than later and set up passive signalling devices, like a giant SOS in the sand.
 When writing in the sand, try to make the letters at least 6 metres long and 1 metre wide, or utilise logs and dark vegetation to create contrast.
 Snap off the mirrors and light fittings from your car and string them up on a tree, or from a pole, so that they swing in the breeze and reflect sunlight.
-Aerial search and rescue teams will see reflected light from up to 100 kilometres away.
-This would also be a good time to make a signal fire – consider using one of your spares (or busted) tyres to generate lots of smoke.
+Emergency services and rescue teams will see reflected light from up to 100 kilometres away.
+This would also be a good time to make a signal fire — consider using one of your spares (or busted) tyres to generate lots of smoke.

 • Get a wheel alignment and complete check of tyre condition and tread.